High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars

 where $f_{\rm open}$ is the fraction of PNS surface threaded by open magnetic field lines, $f_{\rm cent}$ accounts for the magnetocentrifugal enhancement to $\dot{M}$, $C_{\rm es}$ is heating correction factor for inelastic neutrino-electron scatterings, $L_{\nu}=L_{\nu,52}\times10^{52}\, {\rm erg\, s^{-1}}$ is the neutrino luminosity, $\epsilon_{\nu}=\epsilon_{\nu,10}\times10\, {\rm MeV}$ is the mean neutrino energy, $R_{\rm NS}=R_{\rm NS, 10}\times10\, {\rm km}$ is the PNS radius and $M_{\rm NS}=M_{\rm NS, 1.4}\times1.4\, M_{\odot}$ is the PNS mass.
 We use the same definition for time-dependent $\dot{M}$ correction factors, $f_{\rm open}$ and $f_{\rm cent}$, as in \citet{Metzger2011a}.
 Following \citet{Pons1999}, we adopt the dynamical neutrino quantities for a PNS with $M_{\rm NS}=1.4\, M_{\odot}$.
 As \citet{Pons1999} do not account for effects of rapid rotation on PNS cooling, we follow \citet{Metzger2011a} and include a stretch factor $\eta_s=3$ to appropriately model the cooling as: $L_{\nu}\rightarrow L_\nu|_{\Omega=0}~\eta_s^{-1},\ t\rightarrow t|_{\Omega=0}~\eta_s,\ \epsilon_{\nu}\rightarrow \epsilon_{\nu}|_{\Omega=0}~\eta_s^{-1/4}$ where the subscript $\Omega=0$ represents non-rotating PNS quantities.

-The outflow magnetisation equals the Lorentz factor that the jet attains once its magnetic energy is fully converted into the bulk kinetic energy, and is given by $\sigma_0=\phi_B^2\Omega^2/\Dot{M}c^3$, where $\phi_B=(f_{\rm open}/4\pi)B_{\rm dip}R_{\rm NS}^2$ is the magnetic flux due to a rotating dipole field with magnitude $B_{\rm dip}$.
+The outflow magnetization equals the Lorentz factor that the jet attains once its magnetic energy is fully converted into the bulk kinetic energy, and is given by $\sigma_0=\phi_B^2\Omega^2/\Dot{M}c^3$, where $\phi_B=(f_{\rm open}/4\pi)B_{\rm dip}R_{\rm NS}^2$ is the magnetic flux due to a rotating dipole field with magnitude $B_{\rm dip}$ and $\Omega$ is the PNS angular velocity.
 The radial distance $r$ from the central engine is obtained by solving the equation (see also, e.g. \citealt{Drenkhahn2002})

 where $\Gamma_j = (1-\beta_j^2)^{-1/2}$ is the jet Lorentz factor and the magnetic dissipation radius is

 Here, $\epsilon = v_r/c \approx 0.01$ parametrizes the reconnection velocity $v_r$.
 GRB emission is initiated when $r \sim R_{\rm mag}$, and is typically powered by the dissipation of jet's Poynting flux near the photosphere.
 From Equation (\ref{Gamma_j}), the minimum outflow Lorentz factor is obtained at $R=R_L$, where $R_L=c/\Omega$ is the light cylinder radius.